makmizi15/flikr/README.md

 <h1>flikr</h1>
 <h2>Overview</h2>
 <p>Community based social media blog for movie enthusiasts to submit posts based off their movie title, movie description, and personal movie review.
-Movie enthusiasts are authenticated by their Google email and are able to create posts, view posts, comment on posts, and lastly edit their own comments.
+Movie enthusiasts are authenticated by their Google email and are able to create posts, view posts, comment on posts, and lastly edit their own comments.</p>
+<h2>Planning</h2>
+<h3>ERD</h3>
 <h2>Technologies Used</h2>
 <ul>
     <li>MongoDB</li>